usnistgov/FIPS201/_FIPS201/frontend.md

     and it is mandatory, unless the cardholder does not have a government-issued email account at the time of credential issuance.
 Optionally, up to twenty retired key management keys may also be stored on the PIV Card.
-- The PIV Card Application Administration Key is a symmetric key used for personalization and post-    issuance activities, and it is optional.
+- The PIV Card Application Administration Key is a symmetric key used for personalization and post-issuance activities, and it is optional.
 - The PIV Card may include additional key(s) for use with secure messaging.
 These keys are defined in [SP 800-73] or [SP 800-78].